Wallace High School, Lisburn: Rugby

-Wallace is well known in the Northern Irish schools’ rugby scene, despite having never won the Ulster Schools Cup.
-They have reached the final 5 times, (most recently in 2015) and they are one of eight schools who enters in the fourth round of the cup along with Ballyclare High School, Ballymena Academy, Campbell College, Enniskillen Royal Grammar School, Methodist College Belfast, Royal Belfast Academical Institution and The Royal School, Armagh.
+Wallace have reached the final of the Ulster Schools' Cup 7 times, most recently in 2025, where they won 24-15 against The Royal School, Armagh.
+Wallace are one of eight schools who enters in the fourth round of the cup along with Ballyclare High School, Ballymena Academy, Campbell College, Enniskillen Royal Grammar School, Methodist College Belfast, Royal Belfast Academical Institution and the aforementioned Royal School, Armagh.

 Hockey

 Wallace High School is noted for men's hockey with wins in the Burney Cup, McCullough Cup and a single win in the All Ireland Championship in 1987-88.
 In 2011 the hockey girls created history by reaching the final of the Ulster Senior Schoolgirls' Cup for the first time, only to lose on penalties.